awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/https-tcp-passthrough.md

     InstanceProtocol: TCP
 ```

-In a default VPC, you also need to add a rule to the instances' security group to allow inbound traffic on 443 from the load balancer:
+In a default [Amazon Virtual Private Cloud](http://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/) \(Amazon VPC\), you also need to add a rule to the instances' security group to allow inbound traffic on 443 from the load balancer:

 **`.ebextensions/https-instance-securitygroup.config`**